 The Reference Collection is a non-circulating collection.

-Ready Reference Collection - The ready reference collection is located at the Reference Desk.
+Ready Reference Collection - The ready reference collection is located at the Research & Information Desk.
 Materials in this collection include those reference sources that are used frequently to answer reference/information questions.
-Most of these materials are basic reference books such as almanacs, desk reference sources, dictionaries, directories, statistical sources, style guides, resume/job sources, thesaurus, etc. This section also has some frequently consulted books pertaining to information on Connecticut in the areas of Budget, Business, Census, Crime, Economy, Education, Geography, Government, Health, Social Services and Statistics.
-Connecticut telephone books and the Library of Congress Subject Heading volumes are also part of this collection.
+Most of these materials are basic reference books such as almanacs, desk reference sources, dictionaries, directories, statistical sources, style guides, resume/job sources, thesaurus, etc.

-Patrons are requested to return these materials to the Reference Desk after use.
+Patrons are requested to return these materials to the Research & Information Desk after use.

 A representative collection of general and specialized atlases are available.
 The latest editions of most major atlases are purchased.
 Gazetteers and other atlases are in the Reference collection.
 Atlas display tables are located nearby.